zvector/fate/README.md

 #### Subtypes

 Most applicable use cases, however, are served by built-in subtypes of `Deferral`.
-For applications in which there exists only one possible outcome, there is the `UnaryDeferral`, in which the deferral names a single callback queue, `resolved`, which is realized by calling `resolve()`.
-More common is the `BinaryDeferral` that names two callback queues, `yes` and `no`, which are realized by calling `affirm()` or `negate()`, respectively; the default implementation of `Deferral` returns this binary subtype.
+For applications in which there exists only one possible outcome, there is the `UnaryDeferral` at `Deferral.Unary`, in which the deferral names a single callback queue, `resolved`, which is realized by calling `resolve()`.
+More common is the `BinaryDeferral` at `Deferral.Binary` that names two callback queues, `yes` and `no`, which are realized by calling `affirm()` or `negate()`, respectively; the default implementation of `Deferral` returns this binary subtype.

 #### as, given

 When a deferral is resolved it is commonly desirable to specify a context and set of arguments that will be applied to the callbacks.
 An unresolved `Deferral` provides the chainable method `as()` that will set the resolution context to be used when the deferral is later resolved.
 The arguments may be set in this manner as well with the method `given()`, which takes an array.
-These allow parts of the deferral's resolution state to be set early, if they are known, and then resolved agnostically later.
+These allow parts of the deferral's resolution state to be set early, if they are known, and the deferral to be resolved agnostically later.

 For example, compare: